Five Rules for Taking Your Project From Idea to Deployment

 Many projects get shelved because they run too long, the goals aren’t clearly defined, and the audience is non-existent.
 Developers lose focus and motivation because they never take a moment to step back, refine their goals, and reprioritize the tasks correctly.

 Follow the rules above on your next project and see if they help you stay on course.
-They have helped me tremendously over the years.
+They have The Evolution of My Productivity as a Freelancerhelped me tremendously over the years.

 Don't miss the next blog post!